Favourited 374 times

 If you’re contemplating a longer stay, both Pagosa Springs and Durango are busy tourist towns with many summer employment opportunities.
 If you were interested in finding part-time work in town, we might be able to create a schedule that would work well for everyone.

 The Area: We are basically surrounded by the San Juan National Forest and so have easy access to multiple camping areas, hiking trails, and lakes.
 The Piedre River - a high mountain river with great fishing - is a couple of miles down the road from us.
 The San Juan River in Pagosa Springs and the Animas River in Durango are favorites for white water rafting.
 The area also has vast tracts of true wilderness areas with magnificent mountains.

 We are located halfway between Durango and Pagosa Springs (about 25 miles west and east of us, respectively) - two lively tourist towns that offer lots of interesting shopping, outdoor activities, and periodic music and art festivals.

 Purgatory and Wolf Creek ski areas are about another half-hour drive beyond the towns and provide great hiking and mountain biking trails during the summer months.
 Silverton, Ouray, and Telluride – old Colorado gold rush mining towns turned tourist destinations - are just an hour or two beyond the ski area.

-If you’re feeling more adventurous, Utah’s truly amazing Canyonlands and Arches National Parks are only a little over 3 hours away.
+If you’re feeling more adventurous, Santa Fe - one of my very favorite places to visit - and Utah’s truly amazing Canyonlands and Arches National Parks are only a little over 3 hours away.